MULTIPLE PERSONALITY DISORDER – WHAT IS IT?

 What Causes It?

 Trauma is the result of an overwhelming amount of stress that exceeds ones ability to cope with a distressing experience, and as a result, sustains some damage to parts of the brain.
 Multiple Personality Disorder can be triggered at any time after a traumatic experience weeks, years or even decades later.
-A lot of Multiple Personality Disorder cases are identified from traumatic experiences within the early childhood years, some in the late childhood / early teenage years of a person, but can be identified at any time in a person’s lifetime.
+A lot of Multiple Personality Disorder cases are identified from traumatic experiences in the early childhood years, some in the late childhood / early teenage years of a person, but can be identified at any time in a person’s lifetime.

 Is There A Cure?

-Confide in and talk to someone you know and trust will be understanding and considerate to what you’re discovering about yourself.
+Confide in and talk to someone you know and trust who will be understanding and considerate to what you’re discovering about yourself.
 Learn a little about the condition to see if what you’re learning is relatable to what you are or have been experiencing, then seek professional help to walk you through the steps of fully understanding this condition and what you must do to help yourself.

 Above all, be kind to yourself.
 Life still goes on, you will have good days and bad days with this to deal with on top, but take it all in your stride.
 When you’re winning, take the win, but when you’re losing, don’t fight it, accept the loss because maybe tomorrow you’ll back on a winning streak again.